net-daemon/docs/docs/developer/architecture.md

 This interface can be injected through DI and contains the current connected Home Assistant API connection instance.
 It has functions to send low level commands and returns results.
 If you need to add features that is not currently supported by NetDaemon this is the interface to extend.

-All events from Home Assistant is available as an IObservable called `OnHomeAssistantEvent`
+All events from Home Assistant are available as an IObservable called `OnHomeAssistantEvent`

 ## Core interfaces in HassModel